 Two different officiating systems will operate for BAYS games, as follows:

-For U-19 through U-16 games the local referee assignor will assign one referee and two assistant referees; for spring season playoff and tournament games, the playoff committee will assign three-official crews whenever possible.
+For U-19 through U-14 games the local referee assignor will assign one referee and two assistant referees; for spring season playoff and tournament games, the playoff committee will assign three-official crews.

 In all other regular-season games, both spring and fall, the local referee assignor will assign one referee, and each team will provide a CORI Cleared volunteer club linesman (see Law 6, below).

-The BAYS on-line referee reporting system shall be used for all spring season games, and shall also be used for fall season games unless referees are instructed otherwise by their local referee assignor.
+The BAYS on-line referee reporting system shall be used for all games.
 The referee shall report the score; any cautions or ejections; and any other pertinent information.
 The referee should also fill out a USSF referee report when any serious unusual incident occurs, including when any player is seriously injured.

 In games requiring passcards, the referee must keep the passcard(s) for the person(s) ejected, and must send the passcards to the BAYS ejection secretary.